Kingofthrone28/hubspot-build-v1/README.md

 ### Hubspot Rich Text Fields

-Please limit the available options content creators have when adding a custom module by adding the follow key/value pair in the `fields.json`:
+Please limit the available options content creators have when adding a custom module by adding the follow key/value pair in the `fields.json`.
+For more information, see the [Hubspot documentation](https://developers.hubspot.com/docs/cms/building-blocks/module-theme-fields/rich-text-editor).

 ```json
 {
     "type": "richtext",